Electric Scooter vs Petrol Scooter – Which one is the better choice?

 Petrol scooters have a longer lifespan

-The average engine of a petrol scooter is expected to reach around 62,000 mi / 100,000 km of riding with proper maintenance.
+On average, a petrol scooter engine can reach around 62,000 miles / 100,000 km with proper maintenance.

 Electric scooter advantages